 - Set up the main light: The main light is meant to add definition and highlight the subject.
 12-volt portable power will be needed to power your light.

 - Add in the fill light: The fill light is set up right in front of the subject.
 It is usually placed lower than the main light and is less powerful than the main light.
 It is used to fill in some of the shadows created by the main light.

 - Set up the rim light: Depending on the effect you are looking for, set this up either above or below the subject.
 This light will help the subject stand out from the background.

-- Once everything is setup, you can move the lights around: One of the benefits of floor mounted lighting is the ability to control everything about the lights which is not an option when using outdoor/natural lighting.
+- Once everything is setup, you can move the lights around: One of the benefits of floor mounted lighting is the ability to control everything about the lights which is not an option when using outdoor/natural lighting for your landscape design merrick.
 With these lights, endless effects can be created for your photos.
 Different distances and angles will create different effects so play around with the lights until you get the effect you are looking for.

 Try out different flash powers: Again, the ability to control the lighting is very beneficial.
+Save your money and get the heat you need for your home at Heating Oil, Long Island.
 With the flash, you can create brighter or softer images to your preference so have fun, be creative, and try different things!
 LED studio lighting is the future of photography.